Audit

 - An

-field that uniquely identifies a given audit run.
+audit_idfield that uniquely identifies a given audit run.
 This allows indexing of historical audits - An

-to make it easy to programmatically identify audit violations
+event_typefield with a value ofviolation_auditedto make it easy to programmatically identify audit violations

 Other Event Types

-In addition to violations, these other audit events may be useful (all uniquely identified via the event_type
+In addition to violations, these other audit events may be useful (all uniquely identified via the event_type field):

-marks when a constraint is done being audited for a given run, along with the number of violations foundaudit_finished
+audit_startedmarks the beginning of a new audit runconstraint_auditedmarks when a constraint is done being audited for a given run, along with the number of violations foundaudit_finishedmarks the end of the current audit run

-) are marked with the same audit_id
+All of these events (including violation_audited) are marked with the same audit_id for a given audit run.

 Running Audit